facebook/infer/_docs/03-infer-bug-types.md

 This check fires when a pointer to an Obj-C object is tagged with an `assign` property (similar to the `-Warc-unsafe-retained-assign` compiler flag).
 Not holding a strong reference to the object makes it easy to accidentally create and use a dangling pointer.

+## <a name="REGISTERED_OBSERVER_BEING_DEALLOCATED"></a> Registered observer being deallocated

+Objects register with a notification center to receive notifications.
+This check warns you when an object is registered as observer of a NSNotificationCenter but it is never unregistered.
+This is problematic as if the object is not unregistered the notification center can still send notification even after the object has been deallocated.
+In that case we would get a crash.

+## <a name="GLOBAL_VARIABLE_INITIALIZED_WITH_FUNCTION_OR_METHOD_CALL"></a>
+Global variable initialized with function or method call

+This checker warns you when the initialization of global variable contain a method or function call.
+The warning wants to make you aware that some functions are expensive.
+As the global variables are initialized before main() is called, these initializations can slow down the start-up time of an app.